Youngtechie/Rebus-Puzzles_webpage/README.md

 If the (2) language detected is `Node.js`, change it to `HTML,CSS & JS` as shown above.

-Then if you've done those steps above, click on the button labelled (3) `Import from Github`.
+Then if you've done these steps above, click on the button labelled (3) `Import from Github`.

 Boom!!!
 You've just imported the cloned repo from Github to Replit :grin:

+Just wait for some seconds for everything to load onto the screen.

 ## Make changes